 Edtective.com is an education blog by me, Cary Kelly.
-I write on issues related to edtech (education technology), particularly edtech’s potential to improve learning outcomes across disparate cultures, communities and countries.
-I’m slowly branching out into other subjects, like civic engagement, community learning, and organizational design.
+I write on issues related to education, teaching, and education technology.
+I’m particularly interested in what it means to teach and in edtech’s potential to improve learning outcomes across disparate cultures, communities and countries.

 This blog is my personal exercise in developing informed opinions.
 I am playing with new perspectives and trying to refine old ideas.

 I want to write posts of substance and significance, but I want to write with humor and playfulness.
 I am not good at this yet, but I am determined to improve.
 It is too easy to take life too seriously.

 Who am I?

 Good question.
 I try to first and foremost identity as a person of great curiosity, empathy, ambition, and love.
 I’m also known for being an extreme hobbyist: I love to make music, cook, run, read, write, volunteer, organize events, adventure, and ruminate on the big questions of life.
 As far as main areas of interest, I’m drawn to understand immigration, social movements, civic engagement, and education.

 Right now, I’m a master’s student in the Stanford Teacher Education Program.
 By Fall of 2018, I hope to be a Secondary English teacher.
 I would also love to directly teach English Language Learners.

 Ever since I can remember, I have loved learning and the spaces intended for learning — like schools.
 I love school, and I’m passionate about working in education for the foreseeable future.